 - IIB—Non-structural lesion, stressed

 You will be able to place yourself in the correct quadrant with the help of your providers.
 Each one has a distinct treatment approach, which will allow you to make better treatment choices.
 The most basic decision is that if there isn’t a clearly identifiable source of pain, then surgery isn’t an option, regardless of how much pain you are experiencing.
-As mentioned above, proceeding with low-odds surgery in the presence of untreated chronic pain has a high chance of making you worse – much worse.
-I witnessed this scenario weekly.
+Low-odds surgery in the presence of untreated chronic pain has a high chance of making you worse – much worse.
+Especially if the surgery doesn’t go well.

 This book will enable you to understand the difference between a spine problem that is amenable to surgery versus one that is not.
 It covers the whole spine from your neck to your pelvis.
 You will also be able to assess the state of your nervous system and resultant body chemistry.
 If you are stressed, there are simple, consistently effective measures that can calm your nervous system.
 The goal of the comprehensive treatment process is to help you become pain free with or without surgery.